DuGuYifei/Notes/计算机/数据库/DataWarehouse_TabularMode.md

 (**DirectQuery mode**) or as a **database** which runs in the **memory** (**in-memory**). ）

 ### DirectQuery
-**和ELT比较而言**
+**和 multidimensional model 比较而言**
-During ETL (extract, transform, load) process the data are retrieved from data sources and uploaded to the data warehouse in the needed format.
+**Multidimensional model,** during ETL (extract, transform, load), process the data are retrieved from data sources and uploaded to the data warehouse in the needed format.
 The **ETL process** is executed at the **specific time** and all data at this time are **loaded** to the data warehouse.

 In the **DirectQuery** mode when the query is issued it is executed by **issuing it to the data source**.
 You must remember that **only one data source is allowed**.

-关键点：和in-memory相比，它有把query发到外部数据源。
+关键点：和in-memory以及multidimensional model相比，它把query发到外部数据源。

 #### Advantages
 1. Data is always real-time.